lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 :::info Learn More
 The figure above is our default setup for Universal Profile.
 However, _using a Key Manager as an owner is optional_.<br/>
-You can create an Universal Profile without a Key Manager (or a Universal Receiver Delegate linked to it).
+You can create a Universal Profile without a Key Manager (or a Universal Receiver Delegate linked to it).
 :::

 ## Setup